 To interpret the meaning of some upstream messages, the IIoT platform needs to know the configuration currently active on the radio unit.
-This is why all upstream messages include a "configuration identifier" (or "config ID" for short) and all downstream packets, that can contain several commands changing the radio unit configuration include a "transaction identifier" ("transaction ID").
+This is why all upstream messages include a "configuration identifier" ("config ID") and all downstream packets, that can contain several commands changing the radio unit configuration include a "transaction identifier" ("transaction ID").